Navigation

 While standing alongside Urban Peak CEO Christina Carlson, Johnston made a teary-eyed speech about the importance of the organization and its new Mothership, which began construction in January 2023.

-"When I had my first child, someone said to me, 'having a child is like having your heart walking outside of your body for the rest of your life,' which is how deeply you love them and how exposed you feel," Johnston said at the ceremony.
+"When I had my first child, someone said to me, 'Having a child is like having your heart walking outside of your body for the rest of your life,' which is how deeply you love them and how exposed you feel," Johnston said at the ceremony.
 "The Mothership is what love looks like in a physical form."

 Urban Peak's new campus is four floors and 66,000 square feet in size, which will give it much more space than the organization's older facility at 2100 Stout Street.
 The Mothership cost more than $38 million to construct and was funded largely by organizational partnerships, bonds and donations from the City of Denver and State of Colorado, as well as local fundraising.

 The building was part of a financial controversy after the Denver Auditor accused Urban Peak of wage theft earlier this year, alleging that the construction workers who built the Mothership were paid less than the correct prevailing wages.
-In April, the Denver Labor, a division of the city Auditor's Office, determined that Urban Peak had indeed committed wage theft.
+In April, Denver Labor, a division of the City Auditor's Office, determined that Urban Peak had indeed committed wage theft.

 Although Carlson worried that Denver Labor's decision could seriously impact the Mothership at the time, she tells Westword that Urban Peak has "settled" wage disputes and is now paying $2 million in back payments to construction workers.